pamapa/callblocker/etc/callblocker/README.md

 ## Privacy
 Try to avoid as many online checks and lookups as possible.
 Each time the phone number gets through the internet and the used sites may this phone number.
 Good strategies to do so are:
-- use whitelist of your known good phone numbers (importing your address book)
+- use allowlist of your known good phone numbers (importing your address book)
-- use offline blacklist
+- use offline blocklist

 ## <a name="onlineCheck"></a> Online check option